onlyfewbucks/rewards-dev-web-tier/README.md

 Triggered on every Pull Request to the `main` branch:

-1. **Code Quality Enforcement:** `terraform fmt -check` ensures strict formatting
+1. **Code Quality Enforcement:** `terraform fmt -check` ensures canonical code layout styling.
-2. **Configuration Validation:** `terraform validate` catches schema errors early
+2. **Configuration Validation:** `terraform validate` catches syntactic and provider schema errors early.
-3. **Speculative Execution Plan:** `terraform plan` shows impending changes for review
+3. **Speculative Execution Plan:** `terraform plan` outputs a visible preview of impending infrastructure changes for review.
-4. **Concurrency Control:** Prevents overlapping runs that could corrupt state
+4. **Concurrency Control:** Cancels overlapping workflow runs to protect state locks.

 ### Phase 2: Continuous Deployment (Main Branch Merge)

 Triggered automatically when changes are merged to `main`:

-1. **Infrastructure Application:** Terraform applies infrastructure topology
+1. **Infrastructure Application:** Directs Terraform to stand up or update the target AWS architecture topology.
-2. **State Management:** S3 backend + DynamoDB locking ensures safe concurrent access
-3. **Out-of-Band Secrets Retrieval:** AWS SSM Parameter Store decrypts APP_SECRET dynamically
-4. **Ansible Configuration:** Dynamically generates inventory and configures compute layer
-5. **CloudWatch Agent Setup:** Streams logs and metrics to centralized location
-6. **End-to-End Smoke Tests:** Automated `curl` validation suite verifies service health
-7. **Secure Cleanup:** Removes SSH keys and sensitive inventory from runner
+2. **State Output Ingestion:** Queries and exports critical provisioned metadata (such as the target `INSTANCE_ID` and public `ALB_URL`) straight into the runner's ephemeral environment.
+3. **SSM Native Configuration:** The runner calls the AWS SSM API to fire an atomic script payload directly on the private EC2 target.
+This bootstrap sequence updates system registries, installs `nginx`, maps the active `$GITHUB_SHA` context into a JSON health telemetry payload, and hot-loads a modular NGINX server block configuration.
+4. **End-to-End Delivery Smoke Verification:** Executes an automated `curl` validation suite directly against the live, public ALB DNS endpoint to verify system accessibility and successful routing before marking the run as successful.

 ---